JodyMurray/my-api/README.md

 ### **Acknowledgments**
 - My mentor at Code Institute - Martina Terlevic.
-- Keiron Chaudhry, a fellow student and great support!
+- Keiron Chaudhry, a fellow student, and great support!

 ### **Media**
 - The media for this API consists of the default images, sourced through google and uploaded on Cloudinary.